initbiz/initbiz.github.io/letsrent/index.md

 1. amount - unsigned integer nullable
 1. currency_id - unsigned integer nullable

+### Rentable model filters
+If you want to give the list of rentables ability to filter the records, you can define `rentableFilters` property of the model.
+For example:

+    public $rentableFilters = [
+        'brand' => [
+            'label' => 'initbiz.letsrentcars::lang.car.filter.brand'
+        ],
+    ];

+Using the codes from the variable, `RentableList` component will look for the attribute in the query string (GET) and enable them in scope if the value is proper.

+For every filter you should also define method get options method like so:

+    public function getBrandOptions()
+    {
+        return [
+            'renault' => 'Renault',
+            'audi'    => 'Audi',
+            'bmw'     => 'BMW',
+        ];
+    }

+This way you will be ready for the backend dropdowns and for the filters list to be built.

 ### `Rentable` behavior
 Implementing the behavior will automatically define dynamic 'price' attribute for columns `amount` and `currency_id`.